github/docs/content/contributing/style-guide-and-content-model/style-guide.md

 ### Links to external resources

-When linking to an external site, choose the most useful resource for the context of the link - you can link to a whole site if it's a general reference or to a specific page if that would be more helpful.
+When linking to an external site, choose the most useful resource for the context of the link—you can link to a whole site if it's a general reference or to a specific page if that would be more helpful.

 It's not necessary to link to an external product’s website when we mention an external product.